-The pitch deck template by Guy Kawasaki embodies the idea that “less is more.”
+The presentation template by Guy Kawasaki embodies the idea that “less is more.”
 By having only 10 slides, you are forced to focus on the things that are absolutely necessary.
 A 20 minute pitch, allows time for discussion and is a reasonable amount of time for everyone involved to stay focused.
-30 point font, makes sure that you and your audience are in synch.
+30 point font, makes sure that you and your audience are in sync.
 The pitch deck template by Guy Kawasaki is a great starting point for any point.

 Airbnb Pitch Deck